How to Can Plum Juice at Home

 Prepare the Juicer and Jars

 Begin by preparing for juicing.
-Heat clean jars in the oven at 250 degrees.
-Place lids in simmering water on the stove.
-Fill your boiling water bath so it will cover 4 quart-sized or 2 half-gallon jars.
+Fill your boiling water bath canner so it will cover 4 quart-sized or 2 half-gallon jars.
 Place the water bath on medium heat to warm up.
 Fill the bottom of your juicer with water and start heating the water on medium heat as well.

-If you need a more in-depth tutorial on how to use a steam juicer, visit our tutorial.
+If you need a more in-depth tutorial on how to use a steam juicer, visit my tutorial.

 Prepare the Plums for Juicing

-Since we will be using the leftover pulp to make plum butter we will de-stem and pit 6 pounds of plums.
+Since I will be using the leftover pulp to make plum butter I will de-stem and pit 6 pounds of plums.
 If you are only planning on using the juice you could skip this step.
-We are preparing 6 pounds because that is the amount needed for the butter recipe.
-If I was not making plum butter I would fill the top basket of the juicer with plums.
+I am preparing 6 pounds because that is the amount needed for the butter recipe.
+If I was not making plum butter I would fill the top basket of the juicer with whole plums.

 Place the plums in the top basket of the juicer and turn the heat up to high.
 Continue to check the water level on the bottom as you do not want to burn your pan.
 Over the course of 30 minutes to an hour (or so), depending on the ripeness of your fruit, the juice will collect in the middle basin of the juicer.
 Be careful not to let the middle juice receptacle spill over into the water below.